 Room Walls: Painting walls or covering them with anything (e.g., paneling, contact paper, etc.) is prohibited.
 Duct tape, packing tape, tacks, staples, LED strip lights, and glue cannot be used on walls, ceilings, floors, or doors.
 These items will damage the walls.
 Small nails (Kirkland-Haake and East Lake only) and command strips are allowed, but if not used properly can cause damage to surfaces.
-You will be charged if the walls need to be painted due to damages.
+Students are responsible for any damages caused by misuse of nails and/or command strips.